NelleFavoreel/ZeemeerminParalax/README.md

-# React - De kleinen zeemeermin
+# React - De kleine zeemeermin

 This is a starting repository for your React application.